This article goes through a few FAQs for managing user permissions in the Data Republic platform.

 - Data Governance Manager (data license approver): Responsible for approving the data license on behalf of your organization.

-- Senate Administrator: Ability to create users, add or remove access permissions.
+- Organization Administrator: Ability to create users, add or remove access permissions.
 This role should be given to a trusted individual.

 If required, you can make further changes by adding or removing individual permissions for any particular user.